pascalgn/properties-maven-extension/README.md

 </project>
 ```

-For a useful project version, the build must be invoked like `mvn clean install -Dsha1=abc123`.
+For a useful project version, the build would have to be invoked like `mvn clean install -Dsha1=abc123`.

 Using the Properties Maven Extension, this configuration can be set in the project directory itself,
 by adding the following `.mvn/extensions.xml` file to the project: